Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 Adding Giscus (Comments System)

-A better alternative is Giscus, a modern, lightweight, and privacy-friendly comment system that integrates seamlessly with GitHub Discussions.
-Since most technical readers already have GitHub accounts, it becomes natural for them to join the conversation.
+One of the best ways to make the blog engaging is to enable readers to share their thoughts, ask questions, and provide feedback directly on the blog.
+I chose Giscus since it’s lightweight and privacy-friendly comment system that integrates seamlessly with GitHub Discussions.
+Since most technical readers already have GitHub accounts, it becomes easy for them to join the conversation.

 Installing Giscus